rpbgit/ZVClusterApp/README.md

 - Settings UI and cluster editor

 Build:
-Requires .NET 7 and Windows.
+Requires .NET 9.0 SDK or later.

-    dotnet build

-Open the produced EXE in bin\Debug\net7.0-windows and run.

 Notes:
-- Settings are saved to `ve7cc_winforms_full_settings.json`.
+- Settings are saved to `ZVClusterApp.settings.json`.
 - CAT commands and exact CI-V sequences are basic and may need tuning per radio model.
-- If you want DPAPI-encrypted credentials or richer telnet option negotiation I can add that.